mozilla/experimenter-docs/docs/workflow/testing/preview.md

 sidebar_position: 1
 ---

 This guide will help you preview what each branch of an experiment will look like for users in the target application.
+Preview does NOT launch your experiment to external users.
+Preview enables you to self test your experiment and for QA to test.

 :::warning
 These steps only apply to Firefox Desktop Version 90+.
 You can find [instructions for iOS here](ios-preview-testing.md), Fenix instructions are coming soon!